 Whether you’re collecting funds to help abused children or are going to run a non-profit to help provide clean water in Africa, you need to have a registered name and a trademark, which is why you need a community and foundation-centered logo.
 It’s all right.
 With so much inspiration out there, there’s no need to panic.
 As mentioned before, many charitable organizations are carrying out their operations and their logos communicate that quite soundly.

 Here we’ve gathered a list of 30 prodigious non-profit logo designs to let you come up with your own idea and sense of design and empathy.
 Make sure you notice each element along with the motive behind the logos of each non-profit listed in the infographic below.
-With all 30 at your disposal, we hope that you don’t fall short of the inspiration to come up with your own non-profit logo design.
+With all 30 at your disposal, we hope that you don’t fall short of the inspiration to come up with your own charity logo design.
 And oh, keep up the good work!